KyleBanks/RESTCache/README.md

 RESTCache
 =========

 RESTCache is single-threaded, first come first serve, in-memory cache allowing fully atomic operations through an HTTP(s) interface.
-It's built on top of Node.js, and can be used as part of your existing application, or run on a standalone server.
+It's built on top of Node.js, and can be used as part of your existing application, or run on as a standalone cache server.

 # Features